 Debug View is similar to Full Page View in that it shows you a full page preview of your Pen.
-Here is what is unique to Debug View:

-- No CodePen header
+- There's no CodePen header

-- Preview is not in an iframe
+- The preview is not inside an iframe

-- No CodePen influence whatsoever
+- The view has no CodePen influence whatsoever

-If you're a PRO user, your Pens can be seen in debug view even while logged out, which makes it easier to share the debug view with clients or view it on your mobile device, since you don't have to go through the log in process.
+If you're a PRO user, your Pens can be seen in debug view by anyone, even while logged out, which makes it easier to share the debug view with clients or view it on your mobile device, since you don't have to go through the log in process.

 You can reach the Debug Mode on your own Pens through the Change View Switcher while logged in: